A new flag day

 While my experience merely scratches the surface of a complex country still rife with issues, I’ve realized that you can learn about almost anything by analyzing it through a marketing lens—including the marketplace for wild gorilla treks.
 Even when I am on vacation, I’m still a marketing consultant.

 Need a fresh perspective on your 800-pound marketing problem?
-Reach us at contact@2A.consulting.
+Reach us at [email protected].

 Alaskan Way Viaduct